Credible

 Unfortunately, the mortgage refinance tax deduction doesn’t apply to closing costs for your primary or secondary home.

-You can only deduct personal mortgage-related expenses that report on Form 1098.
+You can only deduct personal mortgage-related expenses that are reported on Form 1098.

 These mortgage refinance fees are not tax-deductible: